rbalicki2/chameleon/README.md

 Chameleon is a library that allows you write components that are styled differently depending on where they are in your app.
 A `<Header>` component might render at 40px by default, or at 35px within a `<Panel>`.
 It might be colored blue by default, or yellow in night mode.

 Styles changes in Chameleon are handled very simply.
 Style information is passed down through React's context.
 This context is updated using a `contextReducer`.
-Display components read that context and render appropriately.
+Presentational components read that context and render appropriately.
 That's it!

 The goal of Chameleon is to allow you to completely separate styles from business logic.